Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 - Don’t be afraid that your relationship progress might be slower than other couples.
 You have personalities that don’t like to rush and screw everything up into a big, nasty, and prolific mess.

 - It’s okay if the ISTJ doesn’t understand the INFJ from time to time.
 The INFJ wants to be enjoyed.
 Keep asking questions to try to understand.

-- It's okay if either one of you are shy.
+- It’s okay if either one of you is shy.

 - ISTJ personalities will grow on you more and more.

 - INFJ is most likely to be a psychic personality.
-They can see and understand things that don't come easily for others.
+They can see and understand things that don’t come easily to others.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.